-They create an up-to-date technical, informatics and service infrastructure also for those companies who would otherwise have to go without due to lack of investment funds.
+They create an up-to-date technical, informatics and service infrastructure also for those who would have to go without it in lack of investment funds.

 d) Concentrating services:

 The range of services may extend from a technical character to complex management consulting.
 They offer alternative opportunities for use.
 These provide a safe professional background primarily for beginning and small enterprises.